renan991995/MARS-PLUS/README.md

 		2-2.
 Two additional arrays of integers are used to bookkeep cis-trans isomerisms.
 		2-3.
 An additional array of integers is used to bookkeep cyclic bonds.
 		2-4.
 Multiple ring numbers on an atom are allowed.
 		2-5.
-The representation of a 2-component chemical is allowed.
-Equimolar (1:1) IL is taken as a example.
+The representation of a two-component chemical is allowed.
+		     Equimolar ionic liquids (1:1) are taken as examples.

 ![MDS](./imgs/MDS.jpg "MDS")